Back Home

 A drunkard’s purse is a bottle...

-This is a few among many sayings involving a bottle.
+These are two of many sayings involving a bottle.

 Dictionary view: